Virginia Maritime and Longshore Injury Lawyers

 - Internal Organ Damage

 In some cases, workers may suffer fatal injuries.
-The families of workers killed by the negligence of other parties can recover compensation from negligent parties in many cases.
+In many cases, the families of workers killed by the negligence of other parties can recover compensation from those parties.

-The types of accidents people are involved in can vary depending on the vessel and other circumstances.
+The accidents that may injure people can vary depending on the vessel and other circumstances.
 Some of the most common kinds of maritime and longshore injury cases we handle include, but are not limited to:

 - Fishing Accidents